RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 }
 ```

-The contract has been modified a little (also note the openzeppelin import) to fit in our foundry project and what we want.
+The contract has been modified a little (also note the openzeppelin import) to fit in our Foundry project and what we want.
 We have also installed the necessary dependencies (the OpenZeppelin Address library import).

 This contract is vulnerable in the `flashLoan` function that lets someone exploit it and drain its ether balance.
 An attacker could call the `flashLoan` function to take a loan and deposit the same loan back into the contract with the `deposit` function as the attacker’s balance, later they can withdraw the balance and get away with it even if it was originally a loan and not their ether.